 Registered student organizations may request storage space to store group-related materials.
 Storage space is extremely limited and the spaces are not secure.
 Anything of significant value should be stored somewhere else.

 Copiers are available for registered student organizations to use in the workrooms on the first and second floors.
-Your ASSU account will be billed $0.05 per page for black and white and $0.20 per page for color copies (color copy paper is usually available upon request).
 Click here to request a copy code for your student organization.

 The Haas Center maintains service4all, a listserv that allows anyone in the Stanford community to promote a service opportunity.